Julia is a graphic designer and branding consultant working across a variety of sectors, from culture and NGO, to finance, education and technology.

 Making a positive social difference through design is a priority, therefore her key projects are in the cultural, education, social impact and not-for-profit sectors.

-Clients past and present include Anthony Nolan, Association of Anaesthetists, Brighton Dome and Brighton Festival, Blackpool Pleasure Beach, British Library, Cro Cro Land Festival, Dearnsdale Fruit, European Bank for Reconstruction and Development, Growthcap Impact Advisory, Historic Royal Palaces, King’s College London, Livability, Mozilla, Parc de la Villette (Paris), Save the Children, Science Museum, Sendai Observatory (Japan), St David’s, Think London, Tula Food, University of Cambridge; Unicef UK; V&A.
+Clients past and present include Anthony Nolan, Association of Anaesthetists, Brighton Dome and Brighton Festival, Blackpool Pleasure Beach, British Library, Cro Cro Land Festival, Dearnsdale Fruit, European Bank for Reconstruction and Development, Growthcap Impact Advisory, Historic Royal Palaces, King’s College London, Livability, Mozilla, the NHS, Parc de la Villette (Paris), Raze Collective, Save the Children, Science Museum, Sendai Observatory (Japan), St David’s, Think London, Tula Food, University of Cambridge; Unicef UK; V&A.

 In her spare time, when she’s not finding the next great place to write about for the Croydonist or planning new indie music festival Cro Cro Land, Julia volunteers as a support worker for the charity Breast Cancer Now.